 If you have a

 pull_request_template.md file, PyCharm should add the template description to your pull requests.
-To learn more about templates, refer to GitHub documentation.
+For more information about templates, refer to GitHub documentation.

 Manage incoming pull requests